Did you know: Midrive learners are 38% more likely to pass first time! Find out more.

 So, why learn to drive in an automatic car?

-Although the ratio of automatic to manual learners in the UK is relatively small, there is still a very large number of people learning to drive in automatic cars, and this could be for any number of reasons.
+Although the ratio of automatic to manual learners in the UK is relatively small, there is still a very large number of people choosing to take their driving lessons in automatic cars, and this could be for any number of reasons.

 Automatic vehicles are much easier to drive for, for example, elderly and disabled people.
 Whilst getting used to the clutch is stress-free for some learners, many struggle to get to grips with the gears, and, in such cases, switching to an automatic car may well be the answer.